Permafrost/Tundra/SERVICES.md

   * `directory` is an `IData` document containing all the well-known directory locations defined for the Integration Server on which this service is executed.
   * `memory` is an `IData` document containing the memory usage of the JVM process in which this service is executed:
     * `used` is the number of bytes of memory allocated to the JVM heap that are in use.
     * `free` is the number of bytes of memory allocated to the JVM heap that are not in use.
     * `total` is the total number of bytes of memory allocated to the JVM heap.
+  * `reference` is an `IData` document which provides a unique identity and the current datetime, which is useful for common variable substitution scenarios.
+    * `uuid` is a newly generated random UUID.
+    * `datetime` is an `IData` document representing the current datetime in either the local or UTC timezone.
+      * `local` is a special `IData` document which uses the requested key as the datetime pattern to use to format the current datetime in the local timezone.
+For example, if you try to map the value for a key named `yyyy/MM/dd`, the value returned will be the current datetime in the local timezone formatted using the pattern `yyyy/MM/dd`.
+      * `utc` is a special `IData` document which uses the requested key as the datetime pattern to use to format the current datetime in the UTC timezone.
+For example, if you try to map the value for a key named `yyyy/MM/dd`, the value returned will be the current datetime in the UTC timezone formatted using the pattern `yyyy/MM/dd`.

 ---